artecs-group/RVfpga-sim-addons/RVfpga_PipelineSimulator/verilatorSIM_RVfpga-PipelineSimulator/README.md

 3. Copy the *src* folder containing the RVfpga System into the *RVfpga-sim-addons* folder.

-4. In a cygwin terminal, go into the *RVfpga-sim-addons* folder and apply the provided patch to the *src* folder by running the following command:
+4. In a cygwin terminal, go into the *RVfpga-sim-addons* folder (you can go into your Windows user by running: ``` cd /cygdrive/c/Users/<your-user> ```) and apply the provided patch to the *src* folder by running the following command:

 ```
 patch.exe -p0 < Patch_src